Subito-it/SBTUITestTunnel/README.md

     }

 You then call `SBTUITestTunnelServer.takeOffCompleted(true)` once you're sure that all your startup tasks are completed and your primary view controller is up and running on screen.

+This will guarantee that the tests will start executing once the view hierarchy of the app is ready.

 ## Thanks